Orange County Spousal Support Attorney

 Spousal Support Factors in Orange County CA

 Income & Earning Capacity

 For example, there is the famous case of a doctor who decided to be a priest.
-He is going through a divorce, he somehow finds God in the midst of this moment, and he wants to be a priest.
+He is going through a divorce, he finds God amid his divorce, and he wants to become a priest.
 The judge said, “No problem!
 You’ll be whatever you decide to be, but I’m going to look at your income.
 You decided to become a priest, great, but your obligation to your spouse and your child is the highest obligation that you have before you pay your rent and your bills.
 Therefore, I am going to run your income based on a hypothetical calculation.”